Minneapolis Homes: City-owned vacant lots for sale

 Below are sample offers to purchase that can help applicants ensure they have completely filled out the offer documents:

-Example Offer 1: a rehabilitation proposal from a developer that intends to sell the home for owner occupancy.
+Example Offer 2: a new construction proposal from a developer that intends to sell the home for owner-occupancy

 Offers can be e-mailed to [email protected] or hard copies submitted to: